SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.5.0

+- Compatible with 1.21.6.
+- Fixed the issue of incorrect texture in 1.21.5.
+- Fixed the issue that the X-rotation of text cannot be set correctly.
+- Adjusted the name of some contents.

 ### 1.4.9

 - Fixed the incorrect texture of the side of some road blocks.